esnitkin914/Comparative_Genomics/day3_morning/README.md

 > ***ii.
 Look at SNP density for MRSA alignment in R***

-Before we embark on our phylogenetic analysis, lets look at the SNP density to verify that there is no recombination
+Before we embark on our phylogenetic analysis, lets look at the SNP density to verify that there is no recombination.

+Fire up R studio and run these commands.

 ```
 library(ape)